JangaHarideep04/TwitterSentimentAnalysisWithReal-TimeData/README.md

 ## 📊 Output

+The program provides:

-* Total tweets analyzed
+* Total number of tweets analyzed
-* Number of positive, negative, neutral tweets
+* Count of positive, negative, and neutral tweets
 * Sentiment percentages
 * Pie chart and bar chart visualizations

 ---

-## ⚠️ Note on Implementation
+## ⚠️ Important Note

-Some parts of the original project (such as extended modules and additional interface components described in the project report) are not included in the current repository due to loss of certain files.
+Some components described in the original project report (such as extended modules or interface improvements) are not included in this repository due to missing files.

-However, the core functionality of:
+However, the core functionalities are fully implemented:

 * Tweet collection
 * Sentiment analysis
 * Visualization

-is fully implemented and working.

 ---

 ## 🚧 Limitations

-* Cannot detect sarcasm
+* Cannot detect sarcasm effectively
 * Limited contextual understanding
-* Works mainly for English tweets
+* Works primarily for English tweets
 * Depends on Twitter API availability

 ---

 ## 🔮 Future Improvements

-* Rebuild missing modules from original project
+* Rebuild missing modules from the original project
 * Add web interface (Flask / Streamlit)
-* Use advanced ML models (BERT / LSTM)
+* Integrate advanced models (BERT / LSTM)
 * Improve sentiment accuracy
 * Add real-time dashboard